Shanks and Anderson-type acceleration techniques for systems of nonlinear equations

-We select a subset of the methods presented with the aim to compare their numerical performance with a particular focus on the rate of convergence.
-This choice is driven by the fact that all the acceleration methods considered share the same order of complexity (linear in the dimension of the problem) per acceleration step.
+We select a subset of the methods presented in the previous sections with the main aim to compare their numerical performance (with a focus on the rate of convergence), and to prove that the acceleration performance they deliver behave consistently.
+Our choices are, among other things, driven by the fact that all the acceleration methods considered share the same order of complexity (linear in the dimension of the problem) per acceleration step.
 A comprehensive detailed numerical study and the relative implementations of all the methods described in the previous sections is out of the scope of this work and is postponed to future works.
-Table \ref{tab:methods} summarizes the methods we consider in our numerical experiences.
+Table \ref{tab:methods} summarizes the methods we consider in our numerical experiments.
 In the first column we report the name and the relative abbreviation for the particular acceleration scheme we consider.
-In the second column we report the reference equations of the acceleration scheme and, for the sake of completeness, in the third column we report the the strategy type of the considered acceleration: \textit{Restarted Method} (RM) or \textit{Continuous Updating} (CU).
-Finally, in the last column, we report the details concerning the choice of the regularization parameter: in the \textit{Grid Search} (GS) approach the regularization parameter \scC{$\overline{\lambda}$} is chosen, as proposed in \cite{aspre}, as the parameter which achieves the smallest fixed point residual; {the interval $[10^{-12},1]$ is discretized logaritmically into $7$ values of $\lambda$, (for more details see Algorithm \ref{RMtable_reg_selection} which is a modification of Algorithm \ref{RMtable}) among which, one of them, $\overline{\lambda}$, is selected}.
+In the second column we report the reference equations of the acceleration scheme and, for the sake of completeness, in the third column we report the strategy type of the considered acceleration: \textit{Restarted Method} (RM) or \textit{Continuous-Updating} (CU).
+Finally, in the last column, we report the details concerning the choice of the regularization parameter: in the \textit{Grid Search} (GS) approach the regularization parameter $\overline{\lambda}$ is chosen, as proposed in \cite{aspre}, as the parameter which achieves the smallest fixed point residual; {the interval $[10^{-12},1]$ is discretized logaritmically into $7$ values of $\lambda$, (for more details see Algorithm \ref{RMtable_reg_selection} which is a modification of Algorithm \ref{RMtable}) among which, one of them, $\overline{\lambda}$, is selected}.